semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 But if these conditions do not apply and you still think that your pipeline can’t be fully automated — you’re almost certainly wrong.

 Take a good look at your end-to-end process and uncover where you’re doing things manually out of habit.
-Make a plan to make any changes that may be needed, are automate it.
+Make a plan to make any changes that may be needed, and automate it.

 ## 3.3 Continuous Integration Best Practices